 As part of a regular haircare regime, Cedarwood Atlas essential oil can help to control dandruff and keep the hair in great condition.
 A blend of rosemary and cedar atlas oils added to a fragrance-free shampoo and conditioner base will give tired, lifeless hair a welcome boost.
 In research, Cedar Atlas was shown to combat hair loss.

-Cedarwood Atlas is an excellent inhalant oil for all types of respiratory conditions such as coughs and catarrh.
-It blends very well with tea tree, making it a broad-spectrum antiseptic treatment with a more pleasing aroma than using just tea tree alone.
+Cedarwood Atlas is an excellent inhalant oil and blends very well with tea tree, making it a broad-spectrum antiseptic treatment with a more pleasing aroma than using just tea tree alone.